-- 9.10.3 With regards to the need for family housing, the key consideration is proposed changes to Policy DM1 (Housing choice for sustainable communities).
-The policy intends to ensure that the redevelopment of larger homes, including 4 or 5 bedroom homes, incorporates a replacement unit of that size to retain existing stock.
-This policy is intended to ensure that any loss of three bed (or more) homes should as a minimum be replaced by an equivalent quantity of three bed homes within schemes. - 9.10.4 Further considerations include: a new focus in Policy SP2 on supporting a range of housing delivery methods, including self-build, custom-build and community-led housing; and new support for Gypsies and Traveller pitches within 'Tier 1' industrial sites.
+- 9.10.5 Proposed changes to Policy DM1 then seek to ensure that the redevelopment of larger homes, including 4 or 5 bedroom homes, incorporates a replacement unit of that size to retain existing stock.
+This policy is intended to ensure that any loss of three bed (or more) homes should as a minimum be replaced by an equivalent quantity of three bed homes within schemes. - 9.10.6 Further considerations include: a new focus in Policy SP2 on supporting a range of housing delivery methods, including self-build, custom-build and community-led housing.